 City of Newcastle has completed a $3 million revitalisation of the Carrington Local Centre with dramatic improvements to the drainage, stormwater system, roads, pathways and parking along Young Street while retaining the village character of the area.

-Carrington local centre is the first to be renewed as part our local centres program.
+Carrington Local Centre was the first to be renewed as part our Local Centres program.